 - Highly volatile

-BioMarin has recently had a string of good news resulting in predictions of 15% revenue growth this year and 30% for 2023.
-The $15 billion company specializes in pioneering treatments for rare genetic disorders and already has many drugs on the market.
+BioMarin has recently had a string of good news resulting in the company upgrading its full-year revenue predictions.
+The $16.87 billion company specializes in pioneering treatments for rare genetic disorders and already has many drugs on the market.

-MarketBeat gives BioMarin a moderate “buy” rating, with 11 Wall Street analysts issuing a “buy” rating and 3 issuing a “hold.”
+MarketBeat gives BioMarin a “moderate buy” rating, with 12 Wall Street analysts issuing a “buy” rating and 3 issuing a “hold,” which is consistent with last month’s ratings.

 - Niche products without a large market